WxboySuper/Esports-Pickem-Discord-Bot/docs/database/database.md

 This document describes the database implementation for the Esports Pick'em Discord Bot.

+> \[!IMPORTANT]
+> The Database Schema is actively being upgraded from v1 to v2 to fully implement the user database.
+>
+> If using a v1 database, ensure that the v2 migration works correctly.
+>
+> For more information on the user database, scroll down to the User Database Schema.

 ## Architecture

 The database module uses SQLite with `aiosqlite` for asynchronous access.
 The main components are: